ngs-docs/2018-cicese-metatranscriptomics/docs/plass-paladin.md

 # Assembling with PLASS

-The basic idea with any transcriptome assembly is you feed in your reads and you get out a bunch of *contigs* that represent transcripts, or stretches of RNA present in the reads that don't have any long repeats or much significant polymorphism.
-You run a transcriptome assembly program using the trimmed reads as input and get out a pile of assembled RNA.
-We used Megahit earlier to build this sort of assembly.
+The basic idea with any (meta)transcriptome assembly is you feed in your reads and you get out a bunch of *contigs* that represent transcripts, or stretches of RNA present in the reads.
+You run a transcriptome assembly program using the adapter & k-mer trimmed reads as input and get out a pile of assembled RNA.
+We used MEGAHIT earlier to build this sort of assembly.

+MEGAHIT and many other assemblers work in *nucleotide* space.
+This means that they find direct overlaps between the As, Ts, Cs, and Gs in the reads and use information about those overlaps to make contigs.
+Although this is a powerful method, it often fails when:

+1. There is sequencing errors
+2. There are repetitive regions
+3. There is strain variation

+When assembly fails, contigs either break or don't assemble at all.

+Given that nucleotide sequences are far more variable than protein sequences (third base pair wobble in strain variation in particular), assembling in amino acid space can overcome a lot of the difficulties encountered when assembling in nucleotide space.

-[PLASS](https://plass.mmseqs.org) is a new type of assembler tha works in protein space.
-First,
+[PLASS](https://plass.mmseqs.org) is a new assembler that assembles in amino acid space.
+Unlike MEGAHIT, it does not have built in error correction and so it is best to adapter and k-mer trim the reads before using it.
+It sometimes performs better than nucleotide assemblers and so is good to test on samples to see what type of improvement it can give.

-These contigs will represent protein sequences that come from the eukaryotic organisms found in each environmental sample.
+The contigs output by PLASS will represent protein sequences that come from the eukaryotic organisms found in each environmental sample.

 ## Install PLASS